Own-Data-Privateer/hoardy-mail/README.md

   - `--debug`
   : print IMAP conversation to stderr
   - `--dry-run`
-  : don't perform any actions, only show what would be done
+  : connect to the servers, but don't perform any actions, just show what would be done
+  - `--very-dry-run`
+  : print an interpretation of the given command line arguments and do nothing else

 - server connection:
+  can be specified multiple times

   - `--plain`
   : connect via plain-text socket
   - `--ssl`